shabtronic/SeedCom/README.md

 PC: Found Seed on COM4 \Device\USBSER000
 PC: Uart speed is 271658240 = 29476.8Kb/s
 ```
-271,658,240bps (29MB/s) - un tested - and seems totally wrong :)
+271,658,240bps (29MB/s) - untested - and seems totally wrong :)

-so that would be 0.02 secs transfer time for the full 8MB
+so that would be 0.27 secs transfer time for the full 8MB

 ## How do I upload files to flash